Book Proposal Submissions

 • What makes you the best person to write this book?
 What is it about your experience, research, and background that makes you an expert?

-The proposal submission link is located at the bottom of this page.
-Before submitting your proposal, please review the following information carefully.
 The proposal you submit will be the basis on which we judge your book’s suitability for publication.
-We strongly encourage the use of these guidelines for organizing and submitting the required content with your proposal package.
+We strongly encourage using the following guidelines for organizing the required content before submitting your proposal.

 Your cooperation in following these recommendations will ease our task of evaluation and aid YOU in reaching your publishing objectives.